fatlard1993/dotfiles/devices/xps_13_9360/README.md

 ## Problems I Ran Into

 ### chrome | touchscreen doesnt behave like a touch device
-chrome is a son of a bitch and to get the damn touchscreen working I had to enable one little thing.. that thing is:
 *chrome://flags
 *Search for "Enable touch events"
 *change from "automatic" to "enabled"
 *reload chrome

-### tlp
-a general reminder that if the harddrive gets a non sda/sdb name to add that to the tlp config

 ### nautilis opens a fullscreen background image
 gsettings set org.gnome.desktop.background show-desktop-icons false

 ### trackpad issues ...
 WIP
-*get the fuck rid of gnome-settings-daemon
-*put PROJROOT/devices/xps_13_9360/xorg/50-touchpad-synaptics.conf > /etc/X11/xorg.conf.d/50-touchpad-synaptics.conf

 ### cursor changes size when over system elements
 sudo nano /etc/X11/Xresources/x11-common